oarepo/invenio-e2e/README.md

         +-- site
 ```

-You will need to get it to the following structure:
+You will need to change it to the following structure:

 ```text
 parent-directory